 State of California or jurisdictions where ICANN has a presence Court decisions

+Please see my earlier message indicating that these two mechanisms are complementary and not alternative and one ( review mechanism ) is pre requisite of other mechanism ( redress mechanism )

 Independence

-The NETmundial definition of accountability relies on the existence of “independent” mechanisms.
+The above process relies on the existence of “independent” mechanisms.
 It is well known that independence is extremely difficult to define and assess as the demarcation of having no interest, having an interest and being conflicted is often unclear.
+And so what?

 Notably, the group investigated two different views (non exclusive) in order to assess independence: independence of persons participating in the decision process, and independence of a specific accountability mechanism with regards to other mechanisms.